How to integrate Google Cloud Composer/OpenLineage

 To configure Google Cloud Composer to send OpenLineage events to Atlan:

-1. You will need to specify environment variables in Google Cloud Composer for the integration.
-To set environment variables in Google Cloud Composer:
+1. You will need to configure Google Cloud Composer for the integration:

 1. Open your Google Cloud console and navigate to the Environments page.